koterin/green-auth/README.md

 If the code is right, user will be redirected to the Homepage.

-#### Generate passwords
+### Generate passwords

 Those are the extras mentioned before: it may serve as a login-pass generator.

 > You may delete this functionality without affecting the authorization part, but you will have to do it on your own.
 Instead to use just the auth part you may leave the backend methods the way they are but add your own Frontend or necessary resources redirects.

 So the passwords here are stored in the GitHub Repo in the `.service` file in the form of `login:MD5-hashed pass`.
-The task of gen-pass button on the site is to add new ones and successfuly push them back to the remote Repo.
+The job of the gen-pass button on the site is to add new ones and successfuly push them back to the remote Repo.

 1. Show passwords

 Makes `git pull` from the backend container and outputs the contents of the password-file

 2. Generate password

 Logins in those accounts may be unique or sequential: `green1`, `green2`, etc. When the `Generate password`-button is pressed, backend checks out the last sequential login and suggests its incremented value to the user.
 For example, if the last `green` login is `green34`, it will suggest `green35`.